Fechuli/42_Pool_Florence/README.md

 # 42_Pool_Florence
 In this repository you will find all my progress and exercises that I have performed during my time at Florence 42.

+They are the bare minimum to pass the various modules.

+Each exercise also contains the respective main.
 I hope it will help!
 The course lasted from 7/17/2023 to 11/8/2023.

-Presented here you will find all the exercises I have done.
-They are the bare minimum to pass the various modules.
-Each exercise also contains the respective main.

 I also include links to resources that have been helpful to me along the way.